-As a second application, we have redesigned four positions in Tiam1 that are known to contribute to its specific peptide binding.
-These positions were engineered experimentally to alter Tiam1 specificity, leading to a quadruple mutant that preferentially binds the Caspr4 peptide instead of the syndecan-1 (Sdc1) peptide [30].
+As a second application, we redesigned four amino acid positions in Tiam1 known to contribute to its specific peptide binding.
+Experimentally, modifying these four positions (quadruple mutant or QM) altered the binding specificity so that it preferentially binds the Caspr4 peptide instead of the syndecan-1 (Sdc1) peptide [30,ref].
 The mutations were L911M, K912E, L915F, L920V.
 All single and two double mutants were also characterized experimentally.
-We denote the native sequence LKVV, the quadruple mutant MEFV, and similarly for other variants.
+We denote the native sequence LKVV and the quadruple mutant MEFV, and similarly for other variants.
 All four positions but Lys912 are part of the conserved hydrophobic core.
-We did REMC simulations where all four positions could mutate simultaneously, in the absence of a peptide ligand, and in the presence of either the Sdc1 or the Caspr4 peptide.
+We did Replica Exchange MC simulations where all four positions could mutate simultaneously, in the absence of a peptide ligand, and in the presence of either the Sdc1 or the Caspr4 peptide.
+Each position could mutate into all types except Gly, Pro.
 We used Proteus model B’ = (εP =4, S2, n=2), which gave similarity scores (above) equivalent to model B but has a reduced tendency to bury polar sidechains, thanks to its lower dielectric constant.
+There is no bias energy term involved, only the MMGBSA energy function.
 The CPD model was constructed either using either the wildtype or the quadruple mutant crystal structure for the backbone (PDB codes 4GVD and 4NXQ, respectively), shown in Fig. 9.
-The two structures were determined with the Sdc1 and Caspr4 ligands, respectively.
+The two structures were determined with the Sdc1 and Caspr4 ligands, respectively; nevertheless, they are used here for both holo and apo simulations.
 The backbone rms deviation between them is 0.9 Å; the main differences are in the flexible 850–857 loop near the peptide C-terminus and in helix α2, pushed slightly outwards in the mutant complex, to accomodate Phe at protein position 915 and at the peptide C-terminus (position 0: peptide positions are numbered backwards from its C-terminus, as is common for PDZ ligands).
-We expect that the mutant backbone model will better describe variants with Phe at position 915 and the wildtype backbone model will better describe variants with a smaller 915 sidechain.
+We expect that the mutant backbone model (4NXQ) will better describe variants with Phe at position 915 and the wildtype backbone model (4GVD) will better describe variants with a smaller 915 sidechain.

 Results are shown in Fig. 9 as sequence logos.
-For all systems, we sample native or native-like amino acid types at all positions, whether we use the wildtype or mutant backbone structure.
-For example, using the wildtype backbone structure (4GVD), Leu911 is preserved in the apo simulations and changed to Ile or Val in the holo simulations; using the mutant backbone structure (4NXQ), the holo simulations sample Ile, Leu and Met.
+For all systems, the native or native-like amino acid types were sampled at all four positions.
+For example, using the wildtype (holo) backbone structure (4GVD), Leu911 is preserved in the apo simulations and changed to Ile or Val in the holo simulations.
+Using the mutant backbone structure (4NXQ), the holo simulations sample Ile, Leu and Met.
 With the mutant backbone, the holo simulations sample somewhat different types at position 911 (Trp, Arg, Lys); all these types appear in low amounts at the corresponding position in the Pfam seed alignment.
-All the simulations sample mostly Arg, Lys, Gln and occasionally Glu at position 912, and mostly Leu and Val at position 920, similar to the experimental types.
-Not surprisingly, agreement with the wildtype sequence is better when we use the wildtype Xray structure; agreement with the mutant sequence is better when we use the mutant Xray structure.
+All the simulations sample mostly Arg, Lys, Gln and occasionally Glu at position 912, and mostly Leu and Val at position 920, similar to the wildtype sequence.
+Not surprisingly, agreement with the wildtype sequence is better when we use the wildtype X-ray structure; agreement with the mutant sequence is better when we use the mutant X-ray structure.